farahshih/Grocery-Retail-Data-Analysis/Nielsen_Dataset/README.md

 2) Retail Scanner Data (weekly product data for 2.6 million UPCs and their sales data from over 35,000 grocery and drug stores in recent 10 years).
 Data Description: https://research.chicagobooth.edu/nielsen

-Just like we did on the Dominick's Finer Foods datasets, our objective is to analyze consumer’s purchase choice and factors that have significant influence on it.
-It is a private dataset and thus this folder only shows a few Python and R scripts (without any data) for reference.
+The analysis techniques we applied one the Nielsen Datasets are similar with the Dominick's Finer Foods datasets.
+However, since the Nielsen datasets is a private dataset, this folder only shows a few Python and R scripts (without any data) for reference.